Swiss-Polar-Institute/data-management-guidance/content/planning_before_go.md

 The following should be considered when planning sample collection in the field:

-* a carefully planned labelling scheme;
-* a plan of what metadata will be needed to fully document the sampling;
-* any additional documentation;
+**Labelling scheme:** the scheme should be meaningful and well-described.

+**Plan metadata collection:** decide what information is needed to fully document the sampling.
+Create templates of data collection sheets and spreadsheets for transcribing the metadata.
+Plan how additional documentation such as notes and photographs will be recorded.

-* how metadata files are going to be stored and backed up whilst in the field (calculate data storage budget);
+**Plan storage backups of metadata:** metadata files will need to be stored and backed-up securely whilst in the field (calculate data storage budget).

-* check permit requirements: permit authorities may insist on certain information being kept about the samples and it is likely this will need to be reported.
-Be aware of this beforehand to avoid any doubt in the field or on the return journey;
+**Check permit requirements:** permit authorities may insist on certain information being kept about the samples and it is likely this will need to be reported.
+Be aware of this beforehand to avoid any doubt in the field or on the return journey and plan to record it as part of regular metadata entry.

-* check customs, border crossing and entry requirements for the transport of samples: it is likely a list of samples with information about what they contain, will need to be presented.
+**Check customs, border crossing and entry requirements for the transport of samples:** it is likely a list of samples with information about what they contain, will need to be presented.
 Carefully check and understand exactly what is required before travelling to the field site where it might not be able to access this information.
+Plan to record this alongside other metadata on a regular basis.

 ### Metadata